 Click Yes, Update.

-Similarly create secondary private IP for WAN interface as well.
+Similarly create secondary private IP for the WAN interface as well.

 Public IP on WAN link

 A public IP required on the WAN link to communicate with the external world.
-Follow the below steps to associate elastic IP to WAN ENI interface:
+Perform the following steps to associate elastic IP to the WAN ENI interface: